KDE/kdev-embedded/README.md

 last version of Arduino software and be compatible with the boards.

-Test the software compatibility and programmability of KDevelop with Arduino’s source code and libraries.
+Test the software compatibility and programmability of KDevelop with Arduino's source code and libraries.
 After that, a plugin will be created to manage what kind of embedded system the project will use during the development, this same plugin will manage other plugins that will provide a variable system development.
 In the beginning will be only one children plugin to manage the Arduino environment and process.
-To perform such boards and processors management it’s possible to use a generic *makefile* to compile and upload the project to Arduino boards.
+To perform such boards and processors management it's possible to use a generic *makefile* to compile and upload the project to Arduino boards.
-With selectors menu, like Board and processor clock, it’s possible to use the Kdevelop module called *Sublime* with a drop-down menu in toolbar that will be display the options to the user, and with this information it’s possible to modify a generic Arduino makefile to manage the project compiling and upload process.
+With selectors menu, like Board and processor clock, it's possible to use the Kdevelop module called *Sublime* with a drop-down menu in toolbar that will be display the options to the user, and with this information it's possible to modify a generic Arduino makefile to manage the project compiling and upload process.

 The data-log can be added in a Dock, the same back-end of data-log can